 Romans had a sophisticated plumbing infrastructure that supplied water to baths, latrines and sewers.
-The used water from bathhouses was also reused for flushing drains and removing waste.
+The water from bathhouses was also reused to flush drains and remove waste.
 Those that couldn’t afford their own were encouraged to use public toilets and baths.
 It’s important to note that while Roman sewage was sophisticated for its time, it was far from what we consider hygienic by modern standards.

 The bath complexes offered several chambers with different temperatures, swimming pools, exercise rooms and places to read and relax.
 The Romans incorporated under-floor heating, which provided hot and cold water to the baths, which was handy during colder days.

 Another hallmark of Roman construction is the amphitheatre.
-Much like modern sports arenas and concert halls, the amphitheatres were designed to entertain the masses.
+Like modern sports arenas and concert halls, the amphitheatres were designed to entertain the masses.
 They were used for mass entertainment, mainly for gladiatorial games, animal slayings and executions.
 Death and gore were all the rage.